Jonasitoelprogramador/Milestone3/README.md

 This app has full CRUD functionality and search and 'like' functionality and connects to a MongoDB database via Flask.
 The site also has an interactive javascript-built form that is populated from MongoDB.
 This can create potential bugs if not thoroughly tested.
 Thus, I have devised a detailed selection of manual tests in order to ensure that the app is bug-free.

+1. Test: Click on all the links in navbar.
+Home link result: Takes the user to the Homepage and changes colour when clicked or when hovered over.
+Logout link result: Takes the user to the Login and changes colour when clicked or when hovered over.
+Userpage link result: Takes the user to the Userpage and changes colour when clicked or when hovered over.
+Add Recipe link result: Takes the user to the Add Recipe and changes colour when clicked or when hovered over.
+Register link result: Takes the user to the Register Page and changes colour when clicked or when hovered over.
-1. Test: Click on all the links in navbar and ensure they take the user to their respective pages and that they change colour when clicked or when hovered over.
+Login link result: Takes the user to the Login Page and changes colour when clicked or when hovered over.
-Result: All behaves as it should.
 [(screenshot evidence)](.e.g./assets/images/screenshots/testing/preliminary-submit.png)

 2. Test: This search function searches for matching terms across across the name, method and ingredients attributes for a given recipe so each of these must be tested.
 In this test, a value for each of these attributes is searched for, for the "Feijao" recipe.